-A jumbo loan is a home loan greater than the conforming loan ceiling.
+A jumbo loan or jumbo loan rate is a home loan greater than the conforming loan ceiling.
 These ceilings are enforced by the Fannie Mae and Freddie Mac programs.
 These two government sponsored programs buy foreclosed mortgages from lenders and banks and try to resell the homes under their guidelines.
 The limits for jumbo loans consist of $417,000 and $625,500.
 It is only in high cost areas that the $625,500 applies.

 Those who qualify for jumbo loans are those who exhibit a flawless credit report and high income.
 Usually, a lender will require at least 20-40% as a down payment on the home.

 Keep in mind, not all properties will be able to qualify for this program.
 Some lenders will not even offer a jumbo loan rate for vacation or investment properties because of personal risk.
 Because of new laws passed in 2014, not all jumbo loans can qualify.
 These include interest only and balloon payment loans.
 These loans are much harder to find these days since the passing of the 2014 law from the Obama Administration.
 These laws protect the lender from any default on the home.

 Some jumbo mortgage and refinance rates are called super jumbo mortgages which means they are anywhere from $650,000 to $20 million or more.
 There is also a relatively new loan called a conforming jumbo loan, referring to loans which are between $417,001 and $625,500 for a conventional loan or $417,001 and $729,750 for an FHA loan.